bitwuzla/ocaml-bitwuzla/README.md

 arithmetic, arrays, uninterpreted functions and their combinations.

 This library provides an API for using Bitwuzla in OCaml code.
-Online documentation is avaialbe at https://bitwuzla.github.io/docs/ocaml.
+Online documentation is available at https://bitwuzla.github.io/docs/ocaml.

 ### Quickstart